cap-js-community/feature-toggle-library/docs/architecture/index.md

   - `user+tenant` scope, `tenant` scope, `user` scope, root scope, fallback

 The root scope is always the least specific or broadest scope and corresponds to _not_ specifying any particular scope information.
-Now, the framework will go through these values in order and if any of them are set the most the chain stops and a response is sent to the caller.
+Now, the framework will go through these potential values in this order and check if any of them have been set.
+The first value that has been set stops the chain and is returned to the caller.

-## Request-Level Toggles

-TODO this is not true with scoping

-The Feature Toggles are currently implemented with server-level state.
-They have the limitation that their runtime values _cannot_ be different based on attributes of individual requests, for example, which tenant is making the request.

-This kind of logic can be implemented outside the Feature Toggles though.
-You can use a string-type toggle and encode the relevant states for all tenants, or other discriminating request attributes.
-During the request processing, you can get the toggle's state for all tenants and act based on the one making the request.
+With this setup, we can change the resulting value for anyone with tenant `t1`, _and no other, more specific scopes_, by using

+- `changeFeatureValue(key, "new value for t1", { tenant: "t1" })`

+And we could change the behavior again with for the more specific tenant `t1` and user `john`, by using

+- `changeFeatureValue(key, "new value just for john within t1", { user: "john", tenant: "t1" })`

+{: .warn}
+As we can see in the precedence check order, if we had just set `changeFeatureValue(key, "new value for john", { user: "john" })`, then it depends on the order used in the `getFeatureValue` call, whether the `user` scope is evaluated before the `tenant` scope.